 Make Pre-K Online Learning Easier for Your Child with A Regular Morning Schedule

-Whether your child is just beginning to attend preschool, or if you’re transitioning them from in-person to at-home classes, getting accustomed to online learning can be challenging.
-Being at home can slightly blur the boundaries between “school time” and “free time” while they’re still at home.
+Whether your child is just beginning to attend preschool, or if you’re transitioning them from in-person to preschool at home classes, getting accustomed to online learning can be challenging.
+Having your little one’s early childhood education classes at home can slightly blur the boundaries between “school time” and “free time”.

-One of the best ways to help your child make the transition is by having a set routine morning schedule.
-One of the best ways to help your child make this transition is by setting a morning routine.
+One of the best ways to help your child make the transition to a successful preschool at home experience is by setting a morning routine.
 This will help them get into the right headspace and be prepared to learn.

-At Playgarden Prep, we want all of our online students to have an amazing experience.
+At Playgarden Prep, we want all of our online students to have an amazing early childhood education experience.
 Here are a few tips to help make this happen!

 Establishing A Morning Routine Before Online Preschool